-The standing hip extension is a great exercise for isolating and strengthening your gluteal muscles.
+The standing hip extension is an excellent exercise for isolating and strengthening your gluteal muscles.
 To get the most out of this exercise, you should place a resistance band around your lower legs.

 - Brace your core and squeeze your glutes.

-- From here, simply lift one leg and bring it straight back behind you.
+- From here, lift one leg and bring it straight back behind you.

 - Try to keep your toes pointing forward, your knee straight, and your low back flat.

-- You should feel your your butt muscles contracting as you do this exercise.
+- You should feel your butt muscles contracting as you do this exercise.

 - Do 8-10 repetitions per side.

-The birddog is a classic exercise that is good at improving just about everything.
-Hip stability is one of those things.
+The bird dog is a classic exercise that is good at improving just about everything, and hip stability is one of those things.

 - Get into a quadruped position (on hands and knees) with a flat back.

-- Next, brace your core and posteriorly tilt your pelvis as you did in the prior exercise..
+- Next, brace your core and posteriorly tilt your pelvis to round your lower back.

-- From here, lift one knee off the ground and extend that leg straight back behind you.
+- Lift one knee off the ground and extend that leg straight behind you.